oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 ![RMAN backup datafiles](./images/ls-rman-src.png " ")

-and the another mandatory driving file for the restore - the res.txt file - plus all log files of the backup are located in:
+and the other mandatory driving file for the restore - the res.txt file - plus all log files of the backup are located in:
   ```
     <copy>
     ls -al /home/oracle/xtts/source/tmp/